Does Chapter 13 Require Me To Repay All My Debts?

 However, unsecured debt sometimes must be repaid at least partially under the Chapter 13 plan.
 This can occur if the filer has significant disposable income and an unsecured creditor objects to the repayment plan and asks the court to require the plan include repayment of at least some of the unsecured debt.
 Fortunately for most filers, this does not occur, as most lack significant amounts of income left over after paying living expenses as well as secured and priority debts each month.
 As a result, most unsecured debt ends up discharged after only pennies on the dollar (if even that) have been paid towards them.

 If you are struggling with debt, it is important to not let rumors of full repayment deter you from considering Chapter 13.
 For those that qualify, Chapter 13 has many benefits over Chapter 7.
-To learn more about which type of bankruptcy is right for your unique situation, speak with an experienced bankruptcy attorney.
+To learn more about which type of bankruptcy is right for your unique situation, call our office.
+At The Law Office of Russell Gary Small, P.C. we have decades of experience helping clients through complicated financial situations.
+Call us at 203-594-6655 to speak with a member of our team.